psfrolov/psfrolov.github.io/app/_posts/2015-04-17-making-boost-signals2-more-oop-friendly.md

 {: .screenreader-only }

 [^fn-observer]:
     A software design pattern in which an object, called the subject, maintains a list of its dependents, called observers, and notifies them automatically of any state changes, usually by calling one of their methods.
 The [observer pattern][url-observer] is also a key part in the model–view–controller (MVC) architectural pattern.

 [^fn-behavioural-patterns]:
     Used to manage relationships, interaction, algorithms and responsibilities between objects.
-The [behavioural pattern][url-behavioural-patterns]
-    focuses on the interaction between the cooperating objects in a manner that the objects are communicating while maintaining loose coupling.
+The [behavioural pattern][url-behavioural-patterns] focuses on the interaction between the cooperating objects in a manner that the objects are communicating while maintaining loose coupling.

 [^fn-signals-slots]:
     A language construct for communication between objects which makes it easy to implement the Observer pattern while avoiding boilerplate code.
 For example, GUI widgets can send signals containing event information which can be received by other controls using special functions known as slots.

 [^fn-mixin]:
     A class that acts as the parent class, containing the desired functionality.
 A subclass can then inherit or simply reuse this functionality, but without creating a rigid, single ‘is a’ relationship ([Wikipedia][url-mixin]).

 [^fn-uml]:
-    A general‐purpose, developmental, modeling language in the field of software engineering, that is intended to provide a standard way to visualize the design of a system ([Wikipedia][url-uml]).
+    A general‐purpose, developmental, modeling language in the field of software engineering, that is intended to provide a standard way to visualise the design of a system ([Wikipedia][url-uml]).

 [^fn-class-diagram]:
     In the UML a type of static structure diagram that describes the structure of a system by showing the system’s classes, their attributes, operations (or methods), and the relationships among objects ([Wikipedia][url-class-diagram]).

 [url-observer]: https://sourcemaking.com/design_patterns/observer
 {: rel="external" }